A hybrid future of work

 Telework is certainly not good for everyone and many consider the amount of telework performed during the pandemic excessive.
 Often, however, what holds back workers and employers from increasing the amount of teleworked hours is not their preferences.
 Rather, telework is held back by frictions in the organisation of work that can be tackled, such as those that prevented teleworkers from being fully involved in their company’s workflow, or from being assessed on an equal footing with on-site workers.

-Thus, employers and employees are now being called to craft new working systems that incorporate what learned during the pandemic.
-European trade unions and business federations have just started a dialogue around what to do about a 20-year-old EU Telework Framework.
+In the autumn of 2021, European trade unions and business federations started a dialogue around what to do about a 20-year-old EU Telework Framework.

-The aim of this event is to contribute to that important discussion by providing concrete insights on the challenges of hybrid work.
+The aim of this event was to contribute to that important discussion by providing concrete insights on the challenges of hybrid work.

 Chair: Laura Nurski, Research fellow